imdeepmind/imdeepmind.github.io/docs/programming-languages/python/exceptions.md

 ## Raising Exceptions

-You can raise exceptions manually using the `raise` keyword, which is useful for error handling in custom logic.
+We can raise exceptions manually using the `raise` keyword, which is useful for error handling in custom logic.

 ```python
 def check_positive(value):